 I have been poetry editor for the Punchy Writers Series, an imprint of the Montreal-based literary press DC Books since April 2007.
 During that period I have edited and brought to press the titles that appear below.
 It has been an incredibly creative and rewarding experience to work with these amazing writers.
-Some of my thoughts about literary editing can be found in this interview.

 Poetry books I have edited since April 2007:

 Stuart Ross, Dead Cars in Managua (2008): Stuart Ross’s sixth poetry collection is both an experimental departure for Ross and an offering of some of his most accurate surrealistic observations to date.
 Dead Cars in Managua gathers into one volume three discrete poetry projects—an absurdist Baedeker of image-driven prose poems about Managua accompanied by his original photos, a formally various sequence of personal, narrative poems about the claustrophobic spaces and amorphous moods of hospitals, and a selection of cubist and abstract poems where Ross shows his experimental New York School cards like never before.
 All of the poems in this book are touched by Ross’s unique ability to dissolve our common-sense understanding of the world, and then distill a more potent truth from the remains of sense and reason.